 Applying the function \(\eLLT\) to a function that returns a successor of a given number, we obtain a function that produces a tree in which the marked leaf contains the successor value, and the marker is moved one step forward.
 This is illustrated as follows using the leaf-linked tree $t[L,R,X]$ defined in \eqref{eq:lltree-eg-vis}.

 Using a fixed point operator (i.e., \texttt{let rec}), we can define the map function that applies the given function to all the leaves of the given leaf-linked tree.
-Although \texttt{let rec} has been implemented \cite{sano-icgt2023}, we focus on more non-obvious issues in the handling of graphs in \(\lambda_{GT}\) and leave its the formal definition to an extended version of this paper.
+Although \texttt{let rec} has been implemented \cite{sano-icgt2023}, we focus on more non-obvious issues in the handling of graphs in \(\lambda_{GT}\) and leave the formal definition of \texttt{let rec} to an extended version of this paper.